glouppe/info8006-introduction-to-ai/projects/README.md

  - Pascal Leroy - TBD
  - Florian Merchie - TBD

-Do not wait to be a couple of days before the **hard** deadline to start your project and/or ask your questions.
-Indeed, we cannot guarantee a precise and helpful answer if the questions are not sent at least 5 days before the deadline.
+Do not wait a couple of days before the **hard** deadline to start your project and/or ask your questions.
+Be also aware that we cannot guarantee to answer your questions outside office hours.

 ---